Long-Term Conditions Questionnaire (LTCQ)

 The Long-Term Conditions Questionnaire (LTCQ) is a 20-item patient reported outcome measure (PRO measure or PROM).

 The LTCQ was designed and developed to understand the impact of long-term health conditions on people’s lives, and to find out what support those people want or need.
-The LTCQ is validated for use both in health and social care settings.
+The LTCQ has been validated for use in both health and social care settings, including more recent applications in assessing mild cognitive impairment and early-stage dementia.
 It was developed through an extensive process of qualitative and cognitive interviews and can be used both in research (including clinical studies) and in clinical practice, with the potential to inform person-centered service provision.

 Background